David Hally

-David Judson Halley (born April 16, 1940) is an American archaeologist known for his work at several southeastern sites.
+David Judson Hally (born April 16, 1940) is an American archaeologist known for his work at several southeastern sites.
 He retired from the University of Georgia in 2010 and currently resides in Athens, Georgia.

 Early life

-Hally was born on April 16, 1940 in Natick, Massachusetts.
+Hally was born on April 16, 1940, in Natick, Massachusetts.
 He attended Dartmouth for his undergraduate degree and was one of the first two students at Dartmouth to graduate with a major in anthropology.
-He then received his Masters and PhD in anthropology from Harvard University.
-He wrote his dissertation, which he did not finish until 1972, on his fieldwork from 1963-1964 in the Tensas Basin in northeastern Louisiana.
+He then received his master's degree and PhD in anthropology from Harvard University.
+He wrote his 1972 dissertation on his fieldwork from 1963 to 1964 in the Tensas Basin in northeastern Louisiana.